MPimenta/scout-toolkit-v2/docs/api.md

 - **Development:** `http://localhost:3000/api/docs`
 - **Production:** `https://your-domain.com/api/docs`

+**Note:** All API endpoints are thoroughly tested using PostgreSQL-based integration tests to ensure reliability and consistency with production database behavior.

 ### Features
 - Interactive API explorer with Swagger UI
 - Request/response examples for all endpoints